WebAssembly/spec/proposals/Level-1.md

 of values associated with the exception.

 Within the module, exception types are identified by an index into the [exception index space](#exception-index-space).
-This index is referred to as the `exception tag`.
+This static index refers to the corresponding runtime index that uniquely identifies the exception type, and is called the `exception tag`.
 The `tagged exception type` is the corresponding exception type refered to by the exception tag.

 Exception types can be imported and exported by adding the appropriate entries to the import and export sections of the module.
 All imported/exported exception types must be named to reconcile exception tags between modules.

-Exception tags are used by:
+Exception indices are used by:

-1. The `except` instruction which creates a WebAssembly instance of the corresponding tagged exception type, and pushes a reference to it onto the stack.
+1. The `throw` instruction which creates a WebAssembly instance of the corresponding tagged exception type, and then throws it.

 2. The `if_except` instruction that queries an exception to see if it is an instance of the corresponding tagged exception class, and if true it pushes